AARNet/Digital-Skills-GitBook/digital-creation-problem-solving-and-innovation/Markdown.md

 `# Introduction to Markdown`

-This will look like
+This will look like:

 # Introduction to Markdown

-when the heading is rendered, or changed to rich text, by the text editor or the environment you are writing in.
+when the heading is rendered (ie changed to rich text) by the text editor or the environment you are writing in.

 Now let's add a subheading.
 This time you use two hashtags before the words in your subheading.